alexgs/movie-watcher/README.md

 ## Tasks

 - [x] Add dependencies and code structure
-- [ ] Add an endpoint to add movies to the database
+- [x] Add an endpoint to add movies to the database
+- [ ] Implement an event store
+- [ ] Add an endpoint to retrieve data about a movie, including how many times it has been watched
+  - [ ] Implement computing the entity state from the event store
 - [ ] Add an endpoint to record watching a movie
-- [ ] Add an endpoint to retrieve data about a movie, including how many times it has been watched
 - [ ] Add an endpoint to retrieve data about a user, including how many movies they have watched

 ### Notes